cyz7117/cyz7117.github.io/index.md

 ## About My Project

-For my final project, I plan to complete five different programming problems from Advent of Code (AoC).
+For my final project, I plan to complete gain five stars from doing different programming problems from Advent of Code (AoC).

 ## My Blog